parhamdoustdar/parhamdoustdar.github.io/_posts/soft-skills/2016-04-24-cognitive-tunneling.md

 After a few minutes, the traffic decreased, hung at 50 current visitors for a few minutes, then dropped to 0.
 At the same time, the bounce rate was going higher and higher, and as it increased, they could feel the ground drop out from under their feet.

-Their first mistake was that they panicked.
+Their first mistake was that they panicked and didn't consider the problem from every angle.
 They frantically searched the web, looked at their Google Analytics data, and tried to find the reason for why people hadn't loved their product.
 They looked for patterns in visitors to see if they had done anything that had caused a bug, or if they had been pushed away by the web application's look and feel.
 However, no matter how hard they tried, the data yielded no definite, useful information.

 A few minutes later, the investor called, asking for the results.
 As you can probably imagine, he wasn't happy about what he heard, and demanded a meeting.